olivertlord/MIRRORS/README.md

 ## Testing

 To check that MIRRORS is working correctly, a set of example data files are provided, along with screnshots of the MIRRORS GUI after processing plus output files containing the epected results.
-The example data can be downloaded from https://github.com/olivertlord/MIRRORS/releases/latest.
+The example data can be downloaded as a .zip archive from https://github.com/olivertlord/MIRRORS/releases/latest.

 Before testing mirrors, whether you are running it from the Matlab command line or the standalone app, you must ensure that it is set up the way it was when the benchmarking output was created.
 To do this you need to do two things: